John Brahm

 John Brahm (August 17, 1893 – October 12, 1982) was a German film and television director.
-His films include The Undying Monster (1942), The Lodger (1944), Hangover Square (1945), The Locket (1946), The Brasher Doubloon (1947), and the 3D horror film, The Mad Magician (1954).
+His films include The Undying Monster (1942), The Lodger (1944), Hangover Square (1945), The Locket (1946), The Brasher Doubloon (1947), and the 3D horror film The Mad Magician (1954).

 Early life

 Brahm was born Hans Brahm in Hamburg, the son of actor Ludwig Brahm and his wife.
-His family was involved in theater; his paternal uncle was theatrical impresario Otto Brahm.
+His family was involved in theater; his paternal uncle was the theatrical impresario Otto Brahm.

 Career

 Brahm started his career in the theatre as an actor.
-After World War I, he traveled and worked among the cities of Vienna, Berlin and Paris, which had the most artistic cultures of the time.
+After serving as an infantryman in the Imperial German Army on both the Western and Russian Fronts during World War I, he traveled and worked among the cities of Vienna, Berlin and Paris, which had the most artistic cultures of the time.
 He eventually became a director, and was appointed as resident director for acting troupes at the Deutsches Theater and the Lessing Theater, both in Berlin.

 With the rise of Adolf Hitler and the Nazi Party in Germany in the 1930s, Brahm left the country, first moving to England.
-After working as a movie production supervisor, he got a chance to direct his first film Broken Blossoms in 1936.
+After working as a movie production supervisor, he got a chance to direct his first film, Broken Blossoms, in 1936.
 It was a remake of the American director D.W.
 Griffith's 1919 film by the same name.

 In 1937, Brahm moved to the US, where he began his Hollywood career at Columbia Pictures.
 He joined an increasing number of European emigres working in the American film studios in this period.
-Eventually he moved to 20th Century-Fox.
+Eventually, he moved to 20th Century-Fox.
 He directed the ill-fated Let Us Live, the true story of two men wrongly convicted of murder who were almost executed by the Commonwealth of Massachusetts.
 State authorities were embarrassed by this fiasco and put pressure on the studio to cancel the film.
 The studio completed the film, but kept it to a small budget.